jeffbski/bench-rest/README.md

  - all.env.password - basic auth password if provided
  - all.env.etags - object of etags saved by URI
  - all.opIndex - zero based index for the operation in the array of operations, ie: first operation in the main flow will have opIndex of 0
- - all.action.requestOptions - the options that will be used for the request
+ - all.requestOptions - the options that will be used for the request (see mikeal/request)
+ - all.requestOptions.uri - the URL that will be used for the request
+ - all.requestOptions.method - the method that will be used for the request
+ - all.response - the response obj (only for afterHooks)
+ - all.body - the response body (only for afterHooks)
  - all.err - not empty if an error has occurred
  - all.cb - the cb that will be called when done